Concluding Balladeer’s Blog’s examination of another old, old, OLD Marvel Comics hit.

 With said In-Betweener closing in on him our hero has no choice but to select the shortest life-path, meaning he’ll die within months, but again, at least he can reach that pathway’s end before the In-Betweener can catch up to him.
 Adam races to the end of that shortest of the life-paths and enters the portal at its terminal point.

 Warlock materializes amid high-tech ruins and sees his future, Adam Warlock-self lying there on his belly.
 As he approaches his own fallen form the figure stirs and lifts its bloodied face.
-Jim Starlin’s dialogue is fairly good for Young Adult Science Fiction/ Comic Books:
+Marvel Comics’ dialogue is reasonably competent for Young Adult Science Fiction/ Comic Books:

 FUTURE ADAM: You … So my time has really come.